EverOddish/PokeStreamer-Tools/README.md

 If you're doing SOS chains in Sun/Moon or Ultra Sun/Ultra Moon, this tool will display the current chain length.
 It will also write the value to a text file that can be monitored by streaming software and displayed on stream layouts.
 Note: This requires a version of Citra that supports Python scripting.

+## Setup Instructions

 ### Requirements

  * Windows operating system (in the case of VBA-RR or Desmume)
  * An emulator with Lua scripting support (in the case of Gen 3-5)
      * VBA-RR (for Gen 3 games)
      * Desmume (for Gen 4/Gen 5 games)
- * A version of Citra with Python scripting support (in the case of Gen 6-7)
+ * A version of Citra with Python scripting support (in the case of Gen 6-7), and Python 3

 ### VBA-RR Setup